git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/220_webui.md

 <br>

-3. **Context for prompts using files**
+###### Task 3 - Context for input prompts using a context document

-For this testing first ask chat bot without any document upload :
+For this testing, lets first ask the Chatbot the following question, without any context documents :
 - Ask the Chatbot "What is MCP"

 <br>